cbaker730/iptables_counters/README.md

 # iptables_counters

 Create iptables rules that will track the amount of traffic sent to and from a specified IP address.
-Useful for measuring traffic sent and received during a vulnerability scan.
+Useful for measuring traffic sent and received during a port scan or vulnerability scan.

   Usage: ./iptables_counters.sh <ip_address> [0|1]